VDS vs VDC

 - You need multiple servers working together

-- You need to upload custom ISO images or create reusable VM templates
+- You want to upload custom ISOs or create reusable VM templates

 In a Nutshell

-VDS is a single server with a fixed plan - choose your resources, pick a template, and start working.
-It's the fastest way to get a server up and running.
+VDS is a single server with a fixed plan.
+Choose your resources, pick a template, start working.
+Fixed monthly price, no setup needed.

 Not sure yet?
-Start with a VDS - you can always scale to a VDC as your needs grow.
+Start with a VDS.
+You can always move to a VDC as your infrastructure grows.